Recycling Bin

 Lesson One : Changing Shapes

-Explore and demonstrate different ways of adjusting geometric shapes in a graphical modelling program
+Explore and demonstrate some of the different ways of adjusting the properties of geometric shapes in a graphical modelling program

 Lesson Two : Graphic Lines

-Practise different ways of drawing curved and straight lines to represent shapes using a graphic modelling program
+Practise different ways of drawing curved and straight lines to represent a range of specific shapes when using a graphic modelling program

 Lesson Three : Shape Layers